Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

 "But you'll see from our numbers whether or not we are on track."

-She said one of the questions she keeps getting asked is around the wage subsidy.
+She said one of the questions she keeps getting asked was around the wage subsidy.

 "As you know, the wage subsidy is roughly $585 per week for full-time and $350 for part-time and goes straight to employers."